 Liquid Turbine Flowmeter with Pulse Output – K-Factor Explained

 If the flow rate and the frequency are known for each calibration point, the K-factor for that point is determined as well.
 The K-factor is the frequency divided by the flow rate => [1/s] / [g/s] = 1/g.
 Knowing the K-factor for each calibration point, the factory determines the best fitting K-factor for that particular flowmeter.
-They do that for instance by averaging all K-factors, or use another appropriate mathematical method.
-The calibration certificate states “the best K-factor”, next to the information under what conditions the calibration has taken place, as temperature, pressure, liquid, etc.
+Calibration points are determined by averaging all K-factors.
+The calibration certificate states “the best K-factor,” as well as the conditions when the calibration took place, including temperature, pressure, and liquid used.

-However, for these multiple flowmeter applications, there is now a very clever solution.
-We have seen that the frequency, flow rate and K-factor are proportional.
+However, for these multiple turbine flowmeter applications, there is now a very clever solution.
+We have seen that the frequency, flow rate, and K-factor are proportional.
 Therefore, if an additional onboard electronic package can scale the frequency output proportional to the flow, the K-factor is determined.
 And if the K-factor can be set to be the same value for each flowmeter of a batch of a very large number of flowmeters, each installation is identical.

 The so-called Pre-Scaler board fits inside the flowmeter housing of the series 800, 900, and 1000 and receives the pulses directly from the Hall Effect detector.
 As described above, as the flowmeter is calibrated at the factory, the K-factor is determined.
 The Pre-Scaler software demands the input of the actual K-factor and the (fixed) required K-factor; after that, the software does the rest.

 For more information about JLC International and our suite of flowmeter offerings, contact our team today!